tydeno/Ploto/README.md

 > Can I shut down the script when I dont want Ploto to spawn more Plots?

 Yep.
 The individual Chia Plot Jobs wont be affected by that.

+# Prereqs
+The following prereqs need to be met in order for Ploto to function properly:

+* chia.exe is installed and path is valid (currently hardcoded to v1.1.1.1, so may break upon update.
+Will adjust)
+* BITS (Background Intelligent Transfer Service) is functioning properly (used to move final plots around if needed -> Manage-PlotoMove)

+If you want to send and receive SMS:

+* Twilio Account
+* Twilio AccountSid
+* Twilio AuthToken
+* Twilio Sender Number

 # HowTo Use it
 ```powershell